NCT05492500

-A clinical research study assessing the effects of an investigational medicine when compared with placebo for people with heart failure
+A clinical trial assessing the potential benefits of a study medicine for people with heart failure.

 Who may participate